BSc Chemistry with Computing (F130)

 ABB including A in Chemistry and B in MathematicsFind out if you are eligible for a contextual offer

-DDD in Applied Science BTEC National Level 3 Extended Diploma with Distinctions in six specified Chemistry units, plus A in A-level Mathematics (or equivalent)Find out more about our BTEC entry requirements
+DDD in Applied Science BTEC National Level 3 Extended Diploma with Distinctions in five specified Chemistry units, plus A in A-level Mathematics (or equivalent).Find out more about our BTEC entry requirements

 International Baccalaureate Diploma